Mathew-Gao/Restaurant-Review-sentiment-analysis--NLP-machine-learning/README.md

 # Restaurant Review Sentiment Analysis

-This repository contains code and data for sentiment analysis of restaurant reviews.
-The analysis is performed using a polarity dictionary and a dataset of restaurant reviews from Yelp.
+This GitHub repository contains an application for sentiment analysis on restaurant reviews, using a polarity dictionary to identify positive and negative words.
+The repository includes a polarity dictionary, a dataset and dictionary for all four aspects of restaurant reviews, and saved configurations and results from previous runs of the model.
+These results are used for graphing and reporting on the application's performance.

 # Submitted Files